Toilet (room): History

 Bathrooms became standard later than toilets, but entered working-class houses at around the same time.
 For plumbing reasons, flush toilets have usually been located in or near residences' bathrooms.
 (Both were initially located above the kitchen and scullery on the same account.)
 In upper-class homes, the first modern lavatories were washrooms with sinks located near the bedrooms; in lower-class homes, there was often only a collapsible tub for bathing.
 In Britain, there was long a prejudice against having the toilet located in the bathroom proper: in 1904, Hermann Muthesius noted that "a lavatory [i.e., toilet] is practically never found in an English bathroom; indeed it is considered downright inadmissible to have one there".
 (Note: Muthesius, quoted in translation by Seligman in Long.)
 When toilets were placed within bathrooms, the original reason was cost savings.
 In 1876 Edward William Godwin, a progressive architect-designer, drew up affordable housing with the toilet in the bathroom, and faced criticism for it.

 America and most European countries now combine their toilets and bathrooms.
-Separate toilets remain common in British homes and remain a builder's option even in places where the norm is for the toilet to be in the bathroom.
+Separate toilets remain a builder's option even in places where the norm is for the toilet to be in the bathroom.
 In France, Japan, and some other countries, separate toilets remain the norm for reasons of hygiene and privacy.
 In modern homes outside of France, such separate toilets typically contain a sink.
 In Japan, the toilet sometimes has a built-in sink (whose waste water is used for the next flush) to allow users to clean themselves immediately.
 Japanese toilets also often provide special slippers—apart from those worn in the rest of the house—for use within the toilet.